JohnnySun/doge-university/drp/index.md

 dig deeper into a subject of their interest under the guidance of a knowledgeable graduate student or postdoc.
 For students interested in pursuing undergraduate research this is a great first step!
-The DRP is a great way to decide if a math major is right for you or to explore topics not covered by the regular courses at UVA.
+The DRP is a great way to decide if a math major is right for you or to explore topics not covered by the regular courses at DOGE University.

 <h2 class="mb-3">Requirements</h2>